OneThatWalks/SATools/README.md

 Details
 -------

-!!!IF you are not a developer take your little cursor to the address bar and go back to the release page and download the jar!!!
+!!!
+If you are not a developer take your little cursor to the address bar and go back to the release page and download the jar!!!

-If you are a devloper feel free to download this source and modify as you wish, after reading the License.
+If you are a developer feel free to download this source and modify as you wish, after reading the License.

 As this is a pre-release there may be a few problems,